Here's How to Make Sausage: It's Not Rocket Science!

 Once you get your meat and fat all ground up and in the tub, you’re almost ready to add your spice blend.
 First mix your carefully measured sausage spice blend with a little water (see below) to help it disperse throughout the sausage.

-Depending on the product, the amount required is from about a half to one pound or so of seasoning blend for 25 pounds of meat (follow package directions carefully).
-It could vary, of course, depending on ingredients and whether or not you add your own salt separately.
+Depending on the product, the amount required is from about a half to one pound or so of seasoning blend for 25 pounds of meat.
+Follow the package directions carefully the first time, then adjust to your preferences.

 Once you’re hands are thoroughly frozen (try cotton gloves under the food service gloves), either trade off with someone else, or take a break and do it some more.
 Just make sure it’s good and mixed up.
 The next process is to run it all back through the grinder (course plate again) to make sure the fat and meat are blended up thoroughly.
 Some might prefer a fine grind.
 We do not.